Liniments for horses

 Horse liniments are soothing or counter-irritating.

-- Liniments that are counter-irritating work by irritating the skin so that the capillaries and superficial vessels are opened, thus allowing more blood flow and warmth/heat to the area.
+- Liniments that are counter-irritating work by irritating the skin so that the capillaries and superficial vessels are opened.
+This allows more blood flow and warmth to the area.

-- Liniments can be great in helping with muscle soreness, chronic (long-term) issues your horse may have in his joints, and even bug bites.
-Some liniments for horses are even good for adding a bit of shine to your horse’s coat, in addition to their warming properties.
+- Liniments can be great in helping with lots of things for horses.
+Muscle soreness, chronic (long-term) issues your horse may have in his joints, and even bug bites may benefit from liniments.
+Some liniments for horses are even good for adding a bit of shine to your horse’s coat.

 Some liniments are gels, some are sprays.